Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Introduction

 \section{Introduction}

 One of the most challenging open problems in classical and modern algebraic geometry is the rationality of smooth cubic hypersurfaces $X\subset\p^5$.
 The very general cubic fourfold is expected to be irrational although no such example is known.
-Recent work of Hassett via Hodge Theory in \cite{Hassett, Has00} (see also \cite{Levico}) and of Kuznetzsov via derived categories in \cite{kuz4fold,kuz2} lead to the consideration of infinitely many {\it admissible values} $d\in\mathbb N$, corresponding to irreducible divisors $\mathcal C_d$ in the moduli space $\mathcal C$ of cubic fourfolds such that a general element $[X]\in\mathcal C_d$ has an {\it associated} $K3$ surface.
-This associated $K3$ surface essentially determines the Hilbert scheme of lines on $X$ and also the derived category of $X$, see \cite{AT, Ad} for the equivalence of the two approaches.
-The admissible values are the even integers $d>6$ not divisible by 4, by 9 and nor by any odd prime of the form $2+3m$, see for example \cite[Section 3]{Levico}.
-So the first admissible values are $d=14, 26, 38, 42$.
-Classical work by Morin and subsequently by Fano showed the rationality of a general $[X]\in\mathcal C_{14}$, see \cite{Morin} and \cite{Fano}.
+Recent work of Hassett via Hodge Theory in \cite{Hassett, Has00} (see also \cite{Levico}) and of Kuznetzsov via derived categories in \cite{kuz4fold,kuz2} lead to the definition of infinitely many irreducible divisors $\mathcal C_d$ in the moduli space $\mathcal C$ of cubic fourfolds corresponding to the {\it admissible values} $d\in\mathbb N$ and to the conjecture that the cubics belonging to the admissible $\mathcal C_d$ should be precisely the rational ones ({\it Kuznetsov Conjecture}), see \cite{AT, kuz4fold, kuz2, Levico}.
+The admissible values are the even integers $d>6$ not divisible by 4, by 9 and nor by any odd prime of the form $2+3m$ (see for example \cite[Section 3]{Levico}), so that the first admissible values are $d=14, 26, 38, 42$.
+Fano showed the rationality of a general $[X]\in\mathcal C_{14}$, see \cite{Fano, BRS, Morin} and Section \ref{C14} for a different proof.
+Our main result is the following:

-A fundamental conjecture regarding rationality of cubic fourfolds, which is essentially a reformulation of the original {\it Kuznetsov Conjecture} in \cite{kuz4fold}, states that a general $[X]\in \mathcal C_d$ is rational if and only if $d$ is admissible, see \cite{AT, kuz4fold, kuz2, Levico}.
-As far as we know, this is established only for $d=14$, which can be considered the classical starting point and the original motivation of the previous conjecture.
-Our result is the following: